allegroai/clearml-docs/docs/webapp/applications/apps_hpo.md

         * Discrete Parameters - A set of values to sample
             * Values - Comma separated list of values to sample
     * Name - The original task’s configuration parameter name (including section name e.g. `Args/lr`)
 * **Optimization Job Title** (Optional) - Name for the HPO instance.
-This will appear in the instance list.
+This will appear in the instance list
 * **Optimization Experiments Destination Project** (Optional) - The project where optimization tasks will be saved.
   Leave empty to use the same project as the Initial task.
 * **Maximum Concurrent Tasks** - The maximum number of simultaneously running optimization experiments
 * **Advanced Configuration** (Optional)
     * Limit Total HPO Experiments - Maximum total number of optimization experiments
-    * Number of Top Experiments to Save - Number of best performing experiments to save (the rest are archived).
+    * Number of Top Experiments to Save - Number of best performing experiments to save (the rest are archived)
     * Limit Single Experiment Running Time (Minutes) - Time limit per optimization experiment.
-Experiments will be stopped after the specified time elapsed.
+Experiments will be stopped after the specified time elapsed
     * Minimal Number of Iterations Per Single Experiment - Some search methods, such as Optuna, prune underperforming experiments.
 This is the minimum number of iterations per experiment before it can be stopped.
 Iterations are based on the experiments' own reporting (for example, if experiments report every epoch, then iterations=epochs)